 Applicants for graduate research programs must include a research proposal.
 The proposal should be two to three pages (1,500-2,000 words) in length and address the following:

 - The research question expressed briefly and in simple English (it can include technical terms)

-- An explanation of the problem(s) to be explored, or hypotheses to be tested (aims and background)
+- An explanation of the problem(s) to be explored (including aims and background),

 - A suggested work plan, including stages of research and timeline

 - Personal experience in the proposed area of study and the reasons for wishing to undertake such study